Vlastimil-Bullish/terragoat/README.md

 TerraGoat is Bridgecrew's "Vulnerable by Design" Terraform repository.
 ![Terragoat](terragoat-logo.png)

-TerraGoat is Bridgecrew's "Vulnerable by Design" Terraform repository.
+TerraGoat is Bridgecrew's "Vulnerable asdasdadaby Design" Terraform repository.
-TerraGoat is a learning and training project that demonstrates how common configuration errors can find their way into production cloud environments.
+TerraGoat is a learning and training projsfsdfsfect that demonstrates how common configuration errors can find their way into production cloud environments.

 ## Table of Contents